troperville

 Mac: Have you ever known the commander to do anything...

-Bud: ...Improper?
-No. Unconventional.
+Bud: Improper?
+No. Unconventional?
 Yes!

-— On Commander Harmon Rabb, Jr. in JAG
+— On Commander Harmon Rabb, Jr., JAG

 These sort of characters are usually Freakish Loners, but if they do have friends, they will be close ones.
-Genius qualities do not a Wonka make, but they must show some sort of prowess in at least one area in order to confirm that they are in fact not mad, but merely "differently sane".
+Genius qualities do not make a Wonka, but they must show some sort of prowess in at least one area in order to confirm that they are in fact not mad, but merely "differently sane".
 Other common traits include irreverence, lack of social skill or any sense of danger and doing bizarre things that, nevertheless, make perfect sense if you take a step back and think outside the box, because that's where Wonkas live.
 From a psychological standpoint, The Wonka perfectly characterizes the schizotypal personality.

 Different from a Cloudcuckoolander in that Wonkas have their heads in Loonyland and their feet on earth, whereas Cloudcuckoolanders are completely in orbit.
 Also, Wonkas tend to be more extroverted and energetic than drifty, dreamy Cloudcuckoolanders, and they tend to be more grounded in logic, even if it's of the "lateral thinking" sort.
 For example, a Cloudcuckoolander may carry a gas mask around once to scare away evil spirits, but a Wonka will carry a gas mask around everywhere "in case there's a gas leak.
 Duh," and then act as though you're the odd one because you don't.

-If you have a case where The Wonka indeed runs the ''entire'' show, you have The King of All Cosmos.
+If you have a case where The Wonka indeed runs the entire show, you have The King of All Cosmos.

 If the roles are reversed such that The Wonka is the one who's the normal one and it's everyone else who's crazy, you've got the Only Sane Man.